 Bitmoji Classroom invaded the education community as several schools switched to distance learning to cope with the COVID-19 pandemic.
 Teachers across the globe are spending time creatively developing theirs!

 When embedded successfully in the school’s LMS, students will definitely love this rich classroom environment containing an avatar playing the teacher’s role.
 They will also enjoy the interactive elements allowing them to click through to see assignments, documents, videos, and websites.

-Now it’s your turn to create a Bitmoji classroom to enhance your distance learning experience!
+Now it’s your turn to create a virual classroom to enhance your distance learning experience!